 In December 2006, we entered into a funding agreement with SMRI to develop a proprietary product that inhibits PDE10 for the treatment of schizophrenia.
 Under the agreement, we may receive grant and equity funding upon achievement of product development milestones through Phase 1 clinical trials totaling \$9.0 million, subject to our mutual agreement with SMRI.
-As of June 30, 2012, we had received \$5.7 million from SMRI, \$2.5 million of which was recorded as revenue and \$3.2 million of which was recorded as equity funding.
+As of September 30, 2012, we had received \$5.7 million from SMRI, \$2.5 million of which was recorded as revenue and \$3.2 million of which was recorded as equity funding.
+We have recognized all remaining revenue under our funding agreement with SMRI.